Track & Field

-Amy Horst begins her third year as the women's track and field head coach and assistant cross country coach.
+Amy Horst begins her fifth year as the women's track and field head coach and assistant cross country coach.
 Horst comes to Loyola after serving as an assistant coach for the cross country and track and field programs at Marquette University.

 In Horst's first season, she led the Greyhounds to a program-best fifth-place finish at the 2011 MAAC Indoor Track & Field Championships.
 Loyola also finished fifth at the outdoor championships, and Horst had seven indoor athletes and seven outdoor athletes break school records.